The ABCs of the transformation of Rio de Janeiro*, prepared in English with foreign journalists in mind

 Eduardo Paes Rio’s mayor, supported by President Rousseff, ex-Governor Cabral, and the largest political alliance in Rio (his party is the PMDB), was elected for a second four-year term in October 2012.
 Known for an aggressive top-down style, an ability to attract international business and real estate investment to Rio, and the 2016 Olympic win, his campaign promises include more schools, health-care centers and public housing.
 He has also vowed to upgrade all Rio favelas by 2020, but this program (See Morar Carioca) is moving slowly.
 A former exchange student to a Connecticut high school, Paes speaks fluent English.
 Here you can see a 2012 TED talk he gave, “The Four Commandments of Cities,” explaining some of his policies in Rio.

 Eike Batista Son of a former president of the Vale mining company, Batista was one of the world’s richest people and helped fund Rio’s turnaround out of his oil, mining, energy, and real estate profits.
-As of early 2013, however, several of his projects have missed deadlines and lost value on the stock exchange.
-Few have questioned the need for his philanthropy in a booming economy with rising tax revenues, and many have praised his cleanup of the Rodrigo de Freitas Lagoon and equipment purchases for Rio’s police; until his companies went into a tailspin in 2013, he was the largest private funder of the UPP.
-Here Batista is interviewed by Charlie Rose in 2010.
+His empire began to crumble in early 2013 and he is now a defendant in many court cases.
+Few questioned the need for his philanthropy in a booming economy with rising tax revenues, and many praised his cleanup of the Rodrigo de Freitas Lagoon and equipment purchases for Rio’s police; until his companies went into a tailspin in 2013, he was the largest private funder of the UPP.
+Here a trimphant Batista is interviewed by Charlie Rose in 2010.

 Education Both the state of Rio, which runs the capital city’s high schools; and the city, responsible for elementary and middle schools, are working to turn around sub-par public education offerings, shunned by parents able to pay for even the most rudimentary private school.
 Key tools for education reform include modern management practices and access to technology for both teachers and students.
 Though recent reforms have aimed to improve student performance by awarding teacher bonuses, the profession suffers and fails to attract college graduates.
-Teachers held a long strike in 2013 and threaten to do so again.
+Teachers held a long strike in 2013.

 Favelas Home to over one in five Rio residents, Rio’s 600 to 900 favelas are communities that have developed, since 1897, in a self-constructed, self-governing manner, in response to the lack of formal affordable housing.
-As of May 2014, 38 pacification units (See Pacification and UPP) had been installed in Rio favelas.
+As of February 2015, 38 pacification units (See Pacification and UPP) had been installed in Rio favelas and five more were planned for the Maré complex of favelas.
 Favelas have neighborhood associations as governing bodies, although these are sometimes dominated by drug traffickers (present in almost forty percent of favelas) or milícia members (present in over forty percent).
 Favelas are known for their unique architectural forms such as the laje (terrace), close-knit community, and the city’s most famous samba schools, such as Mangueira and Salgueiro.
 A bilingual site that offers news about favelas, with original reporting, is RioOnWatch.

 Firjan This is the state industrial federation, a business organization which has helped lead Rio’s turnaround by funding studies and providing job and business management training, among much else.
 In October 2010 Firjan published an initial study undertaken by the thinktank IETS, a sort of x-ray of pacified favelas.